 The funny thing is that amidst all this chaos, there have been reports of dolphins coming closer to the shore, the seas and rivers running clear, as if the whole environment is healing after years of abuse.
 It’s also a bonus that families are spending time together and enjoying precious moments that was perhaps lacking in the merry go round and hum drum of ordinary life.

 Admittedly it’s not all sunshine and roses as predictions of domestic violence increasing rears its ugly head, and children who are currently at risk facing harrowing times ahead.
 Not forgetting the NHS and frontline workers working tirelessly in this battle some of which with insufficient protective clothing posing a danger to their health and their loved ones.

 As the death toll increases, and hospitals move nearer to reaching capacity, this bleak period I fear is far from over.
 I pray to god for protection and an end to the tears, pain, and suffering.

-Until my next blog, I urge you all to keep safe, and do what you can to help and vulnerable people you know.
+Until my next blog, I urge you all to keep safe.

 If you want to see more pictures of our food and keep updated on all things Dapur Mariae, be sure to like our Facebook page and give us a follow on Instagram!